The Breed Street Clinic opened on January 27, 1994, after the owners of the former Deakin Street Clinic in Traralgon

-Dr Korapadi Alagaswarmi and Dr Suzi Mikhail started with us in 2007 while Dr Anu Prakash joined us in 2009 with Dr Zaw Thann, starting in 2011 and left in June 2017.
+Dr Korapadi Alagaswarmi and Dr Suzi Mikhail started with us in 2007 while Dr Anu Prakash joined us in 2009, with Dr Zaw Thann starting in 2011, and leaving in June 2017.

-Dr Phare left and opened his own skin cancer clinic 2014.
-Dr Prakash returned to Melbourne in January 2015 and Dr Cristofaro left in 2015 to work full-time with nursing home patients, subsequently moving interstate.
-Dr Elmore left in 2017 and moved to New South Wales.
+Dr Phare opened his own skin cancer clinic 2014.
+Dr Prakash returned to Melbourne in January 2015.
+Dr Cristofaro resigned in 2015 to work full-time with nursing home patients, subsequently moving interstate.
+Dr Elmore moved to New South Wales in 2017.